Jian-Min-Huang/Notes/markdown/JetBrainsSettings.md

 Directory based project, local configuration: workspace.xml file under .idea directory File based project, shared configuration: .ipr file Directory based project, shared configuration: .xml file under runConfigurations subdirectory of .idea directory

+But if you go to the setup dialog of the run configuration (run configurations drop down > Edit configurations), there should be a checkbox "Share" right next to the name of the run configuration.
+What it does is that it stores the settings of that run configuration in the .ipr file (or in the .idea directory).
+If you share your project file with your team through version control, they'll have access to that run configuration as well.
+Hope that helps!
 ```

 ##### webstorm